pingwu/costs_allocation/README.md

   - aaa : aaa2
   - ^bb.* : bbbbb
 #### This will change all aaa to aaa2 and all bb to bbbbb; the key is the regex pattern and the value is the new value.
+#### Constructing regex patterns has become much easier with the help of LLMs (Large Language Models).
+For example, your prompt could look like this: "I am using the Python re package.
+Please help me write a regex pattern for the following case: start with 'cloud' (case insensitive) followed by any characters and numbers to the end of the line."
+The result would be: (?i)^cloud.*$

+Most of the time, you're dealing with misspellings, so you can use the above prompt example as a template to construct your regex patterns for various scenarios.
+This approach simplifies the process of creating complex regex patterns, making it more accessible even for those less familiar with regex syntax.

+- regroup:
+  - []
+#### This will regroup the cost to the category in the Yaml file.
+The cost will be added to the desinated category in the Yaml file.
+This is useful because after lable change, some category might ended up with multiple lines, this will help to group them into one.   (for future development possible: We can also put the comment in the regroup section to explain why we need to regroup the cost. or we can repurse regroup as a rename function, such case should be handled by regex match for flexibility)

 - cost_adjustment:
   - school: